Say It With Paintings

 The light, night and day, was atmospheric and wonderfully evocative, the venue spacious and the audience appreciative.
 Many of the numerous fine wildlife art pieces couldn’t be shown here due to space constraints but this African wildlife art exhibition showcased some of the best artists captivated by Africa’s wonderful animals.

 All is not lost, for those who never made it.
-Should you be in Johannesburg from the 6th to 10th August 2015, you can catch some of these artists at Decorex, Africa’s largest and premier annual décor and design event, at the Gallagher Convention Center in Midrand.
+Should you be in Johannesburg for Decorex, Africa’s largest and premier annual décor and design event, held at the Gallagher Convention Center in Midrand.
+There you can catch some of these artists with their wonders on display.